Paul Rutherford (singer): Career

-Rutherford emerged from the 1970s punk scene in Merseyside, finding initial fame with St Helens' band the Spitfire Boys, with Budgie (musician), later of Siouxsie and the Banshees.
+Rutherford emerged from the 1970s punk scene in Merseyside, finding initial fame with the Spitfire Boys, one of the members of which was Budgie (later of Siouxsie and the Banshees).
 The Spitfire Boys released the single "British Refugee/Mein Kampf".
-The 'A'-side of the single, opening with the line 'He came from Northern Ireland with hate in his heart', describes the life of a Northern Irish immigrant in England who escaped from the British occupation of his country, and lived in poor working-class conditions.
+The A-side of the single, which opens with the line "He came from Northern Ireland with hate in his heart", describes the life of a Northern Irish immigrant in England who escaped from the British occupation of his country, and lived in poor working-class conditions.

 Frankie Goes to Hollywood

-Rutherford, then member of Hambi and the Dance, joined Frankie Goes to Hollywood in 1982 after he met them performing at "Pickwicks, a pub in the centre of Liverpool".
-He sang backing vocals to Johnson and also danced, and provided some keyboard parts to the band's recordings.
-The band ended five years later, and Rutherford attempted a solo career which was short-lived.
+Rutherford, at that time a member of Hambi and the Dance, joined Frankie Goes to Hollywood in 1982 after he met them performing at "Pickwicks, a pub in the centre of Liverpool".
+He sang backing vocals alongside Johnson and also danced, and provided some keyboard parts to the band's recordings.
+The band ended five years later, and Rutherford attempted a solo career – which was short-lived.